Riverside City College

-Riverside City College (RCC) is a public community college in Riverside, California.
-The college is part of the Riverside Community College District, as well as the larger California Community Colleges System.
+Riverside City College (RCC) is a public community college in Riverside, California, United States.
+It is part of the Riverside Community College District, as well as the larger California Community Colleges System.

 History

 RCC first opened in 1916 at the same site as the Riverside Polytechnic High School (Riverside Poly).
 Originally known as Riverside Junior College and later as Riverside City College, the school changed its name to Riverside Community College in the mid-1980s.
-In 2008, the board of trustees renamed the institution back to Riverside City College.
+In 2008, the board of trustees renamed the institution back to "Riverside City College".